DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V/README.md

 ### **Where can ESPRanger be used?**

-The **ESPRanger** board can be used in a number of projects and installations such as:
+The **ESPRanger** board can be used in a wide range of projects and installations such as:

--   Homes
--   Education
--   Offices
+-   Automation
 -   Commercial
+-   Drones
 -   Factories
 -   Farms
 -   Greenhouses
--   Factories
+-   Homes
 -   Industry
+-   Makers
+-   Modelling
+-   Off Grid Systems
+-   Robitics
+-   Security
+-   Shipping
+-   Smart systems
 -   Solar Farms
+-   STEM Education
 -   Wind Farms
--   Off Grid Systems

 ## Features (Preliminary)